RoboCop (character): Prime Directives

-The First Directive is the moral directive programmed: it establishes RoboCop as a police civil servant in the series who assumes a subservient contract of "public's trust", and thereby considered public property.
+The First Directive (Serve the Public Trust) is the moral directive programmed: it establishes RoboCop as a police civil servant in the series who assumes a subservient contract of "public's trust", and thereby considered public property.
 The Second and Third Directives must not conflict with the First Directive; if there is conflict, then the First Directive overrides the Second and Third Directives.
 RoboCop must help the civilians in any ways possible; and must protect their civil rights to life, privacy, and property from any lethal or non-lethal harm.
 This disables him from prosecuting, arresting, trespassing or harming innocent civilians without a warrant or probable cause, or act in any way against the public's trust.
-In RoboCop 3 when he was chasing McDaggett, he had to stop when several children blocked the road in order to prevent any harm.
+In RoboCop 3, when he was chasing McDaggett, he had to stop when several children blocked the road in order to prevent any harm.
 If he detects innocent bystanders, his fellow officers or criminals of minor misdemeanors are attacked or threatened; it then activates the Second Directive and Third Directive.

-The Second Directive is the ethical directive programmed: it establishes RoboCop must exercise reverence for life, de-escalation, duty to intercede, duty to rescue, non-lethality, and the presumption of innocence at all times.
-The Second Directive must not conflict with the First Directive; if there is conflict then the First Directive overrides the Second Directive.
-Lethal-force is authorized only during life-threatening situations, and only against criminals with a history of serious felonies (i.e. murder).
+The Second Directive (Protect the Innocent) is the ethical directive programmed: it establishes RoboCop must exercise reverence for life, de-escalation, duty to intercede, duty to rescue, non-lethality, and the presumption of innocence at all times.
+The Second Directive must not conflict with the First Directive; if there is conflict, then the First Directive overrides the Second Directive.
+Lethal force is authorized only during life-threatening situations, and only against criminals with a history of serious felonies (i.e., murder).
 In RoboCop 2, RoboCop could not shoot Hob in self-defense by virtue of being a minor; this activated the Second Directive, as children are automatically assumed to be innocent.